httpwg/wg-materials/ietf117/minutes.md

 MT: The default is pick up a library to do something that's 2 lines of code.
 I don't want a dependency on the 3986 spec.
 Just pick uppercase or lowercase.
 Just go with it that way.

-mnot: Did I hear you volunteer to revise the ROI spec in the middle of that?

 Chris Lemmons (CL): People are gonna use existing libraries.
 Asking for an extra call to lowercase or uppercase at the end. [???]

 KO: This isn't a critical concern.